hellokugelblitz/CircularPong/README.md

 # CircularPong
 This is a little game I made in p5js as a prototype.
 You play pong by yourself in a circle.

-Here's what it looks like: \n
+Here's what it looks like:
 ![Alt text](gamedemo.png?raw=true "Gameimage")

 There is also a rainbow mode: